Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Protocols for industry-scale clients Protocols for industry-scale clients

-As a simple initial case, we will start by studying the case in which a company wants to perform a certain quantum computation, has a $M$ qubit quantum computer that can perform all available quantum operations (including multi-qubit and measurements), but needs to perform a computation with $N$ qubits, such that $N>M$.
-In this case, the main limitation faced by this client is not being able to store so many qubits at the same time, so it would need an external quantum memory.
-This is not as such a case of delegated computing, but a similar need that can be addressed in a similar way, and will allow us to build the basis of all specific protocols for subsequent cases.
+The first main delegated-computation protocol in the hierarchy is the fully capable $M$-qubit client.
+As a simple initial case, consider a company that wants to perform a quantum computation, has an $M$-qubit quantum computer that can perform all available quantum operations (including multi-qubit operations and measurements), but needs to perform a computation with $N$ qubits, such that $N>M$.
+In this case, the main limitation faced by this client is that it cannot store all qubits simultaneously, so it needs server-side quantum memory.
+The server is used as delegated quantum memory and as an evaluator of public Clifford layers, while the client keeps private and non-Clifford operations local whenever the affected register fits in its $M$ qubits.

-To do this, we will only have to use the external quantum computer as memory, so we will send to it the qubits with which we are not operating at that moment, while we will keep in the client's device the qubits to which we have to perform operations.
+Operationally, the server acts as quantum memory: the client sends it the qubits on which it is not operating at that moment, while keeping in the client's device the qubits on which it has to perform operations.